 - Equine care

 DVM programs take four years to complete and are generally divided into two-year segments.
-The first segment typically consists of classroom instruction, while the last two years focus more on clinical practicums.
-Coursework typically includes:
+The first segment typically consists of classroom instruction while the last two years focus on more clinical practicums.

 - Animal behavior